Consist-Retinex: One-Step Noise-Emphasized Consistency Training Accelerates High-Quality Retinex Enhancement: Introduction

 \section{Introduction}

-Low-light image enhancement constitutes a fundamental problem in computational photography, with applications ranging from mobile imaging to autonomous navigation.
-Classical Retinex theory~\cite{land1977retinex} provides an elegant framework by factorizing images into reflectance and illumination components, enabling principled lighting manipulation while preserving scene structure.
+Low-light image enhancement is an important problem in computational photography, with applications ranging from mobile imaging to autonomous navigation.
+Retinex theory~\cite{land1977retinex} models an image as the product of reflectance and illumination, offering a useful factorization for brightening scenes while preserving structure.
+Modern Retinex-based networks and diffusion methods~\cite{wei2018deep,cai2023retinexformer,yi2023diff,yi2025diff} have improved restoration fidelity, but many high-quality generative pipelines still depend on iterative sampling or teacher trajectories, making direct one-step enhancement an attractive target.